-The Board of Directors has determined that each of the members of the Audit Committee at February 25, 2012 are independent according to SEC and NYSE requirements, and each are financially literate, as defined in the NYSE listing standards.
+The Board of Directors has determined that each of the members of the Audit Committee at February 21, 2013 is independent according to SEC and NYSE requirements, and each is financially literate, as defined in the NYSE listing standards.
 The Board of Directors has determined further that Messrs.
 D'Amelio, O'Brien and Mitchell each meet the definition of "audit committee financial expert."

-The Report of the Audit Committee for the year ended December 31, 2011 is set forth in this Proxy Statement under the caption "Audit Committee Report."
+The Report of the Audit Committee for the year ended December 31, 2012 is set forth in this Proxy Statement under the caption "Audit Committee Report."